nextstepman/katakoda-scenarios/cloud-native-servicemesh/step4.md

 Important is to have the `2/2` which shows that there are 2 containers in each pod.

+Note that I didn't enable istio on the catalogue-db, as this specific service makes problems as this has plain tcp connections, which is a bit more tricky to get right with istio.

 ## Open the jaeger console

-Expose the jaeger console on a port
+Next you will use jaeger to view service traces.
+First we need to expose the jaeger console on a port.

 `kubectl port-forward -n istio-system $(kubectl get pod -n istio-system -l app=jaeger -ojsonpath='{.items[0].metadata.name}') 16686:16686 &> /dev/null &`{{execute}}